rissom/ChanSON.github.io/README.md

-App for calculating the SROI
+App for calculating the SROI (social return on investment)